-A tapping fee for the installation of, including labor and material, supply pipes and appurtenances, fixtures, curb cocks, etc., and including the cost of the meter and remote reader, shall be equal to the cost of materials and labor plus a percentage an administration fee as established by the township fee ordinance.
+A tapping fee for the installation of, including labor and material, supply pipes and appurtenances, fixtures, curb cocks, etc., and including the cost of the meter and remote reader, shall be equal to the cost of materials and labor plus a percentage established by resolution.
 Said fee to be payable at the time application is made for water service.
-All other connections shall be charged to the owner of the premises on a basis of actual cost of installation and cost of materials plus percentage established by township fee ordinance, will apply.
+All other connections shall be charged to the owner of the premises on a basis of actual cost of installation and cost of materials plus percentage established by ordinance.
+An inspection fee for the water main tap, as passed by ordinance, will apply.